-October 5, 2020
+October 20, 2021

-Legislative Audit and Fiscal Review Committee

-North Dakota Soybean Council Board of Directors
+Legislative Audit and Fiscal Review Committee North Dakota Soybean Council Board of Directors

-We have audited the financial statements of the governmental activities and major fund of the North Dakota Soybean Council for the years ended June 30, 2020 and 2019 and have issued our report thereon dated October 5, 2020.
+We have audited the financial statements of the governmental activities and major fund of the North Dakota Soybean Council for the years ended June 30, 2021 and 2020, and have issued our report thereon dated October 20, 2021.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards and Government Auditing Standards as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated July 8, 2020.
-Professional standards require that we provide you with the following information related to our audit.
+We have communicated such information in our letter to you dated July 8, 2021.
+Professional standards also require that we communicate to you the following information related to our audit.